U-Alberta/ADaPT-ML/README.md

 where `EXP_NAME` is a name for the experiment of your choosing, `TRAIN_DATA` is the name of the Pandas DataFrame holding your training data, `TEST_DATA` is the name of the Pandas DataFrame holding your testing data, and `FEATURE` is a list of column names holding the feature vectors in CrateDB.
 You can then check http://localhost:5001 to access the MLflow UI and see the experiment log, artifacts, metrics, and more.
 Take note of the path to your trained End Model, and if you are satisfied with its performance, you can update your End Model's [environment variable](#step-2-setting-up-the-environment-variables-for-docker-compose) to this path.

 ### Step 9: Deploying your model ###

+Edit the `environment` section of the `m_deploy` service in [docker-compose.yml](./docker-compose.yml) so that it has your End Model's environment variable.

 Once you have an End Model that is performant, and you have specified the path to it, you can reload the deployment API by running these commands:
 ```shell